-A well-written resume can be the key to connecting positively with a potential employer and can make the difference in getting selected for a job interview - or not.
+A well-written resume can be the key to connecting positively with a potential employer and can make the difference in whether or not you get invited for a job interview.
 But writing a resume isn't always easy.
-If you feel like you're struggling to pull your resume into a cohesive format, have a low response rate to your applications, or think your resume quality could be improved, you might consider hiring a resume writing service.
+If you feel like you're struggling to pull your resume into a cohesive format, have a low response rate to your applications, or think your resume quality could be improved, you might consider hiring a resume-writing service.

-A resume writer can create a professional resume that reflects your skills and qualifications.
-Remember the resume writer shares your goal of getting you hired.
-As a paid professional, he or she will either create a completely new resume or revise the one you currently have.
+A resume writer can create a professional resume that reflects your useful skills and presents your qualifications and experience in its best light.
+The resume writer shares your goal of getting you hired, and as a paid professional, he or she will either create a completely new resume or revise the one you currently have.
 The fees for resume writing services vary based on your needs and the writer's experience and qualifications.

 What to Look for in a Resume Writing Service